African All Stars Transfer News & Rumours: Roma ready to part with Diawara

 Rennes have turned down a £17 million bid from West Ham United for Nayef Aguerd, according to Football Insider.

-The bid was the Hammers' second attempt to sign the Morocco defender after they had £15m rejected initially.
+The bid was the Hammers' second attempt to sign the Morocco defender after £15m was initially rejected.

 Rennes are reportedly not ready to lose Aguerd and they want David Moyes' side to look elsewhere for their centre-back.